st156832/RAML-NeedleBench-Blog/_pages/about.md

 With the general overview out of the way, lets now dive deeper into the performance assessment.
 This article covers three long context evaluation benchmarks, as well as one of the original long context evaluations tests, the widely known Needle in a Haystack test.

-A needle in Haystack
+A needle in the Haystack
 ======
  The Needle in a Haystack test, or NIAH was developed by Greg Kamradt in 2023.
 Kamradt published his methodology and findings from performing the test on OpenAIs ChatGPT-4 and Claude-2.1 on Twitter and GitHub.
 Since then, NIAH has has been incorporated and build upon by various authors and researchers and it made its way into a large number of long context bench marking frameworks, including NeedleBench, Longbench and RULER.
-Before jumping into these benchmarks, lets take a brief look on how it works.
+Before we take a closer look at these benchmarks, lets briefly cover the original NIHA.

+**How the NIAH test works**:
 1. Construct the haystack, a distractor text that will make up the majority of the prompt.
 Kamradt used snippets of the collection of Paul Graham essays to construct the stack for the original NIAH.
 2. Insert a needle, an out of place fact or statement into the haystack. in his testing, Kamradt used the statement "The best thing to do in San Francisco is eat a sandwich and sit in Dolores Park on a sunny day".
 3. Formulate a prompt containing the haystack with the inserted needle and task the model with answering a question who's answer is contained within the needle.
 In this case "What the best thing to do in San Francisco?"